-Acquisitions in North America remain an important strategic focus for Richelieu, which plans to further expand in Canada and the United States in the coming years.
-The Corporation will maintain its strict acquisition criteria and pay special attention to the integration of acquisitions.
+Acquisitions in North America remain an important strategic focus for Richelieu.
+The Corporation will maintain its strict acquisition criteria and pay particular attention to the integration of its acquisitions.
 Nevertheless, there is no guarantee that a business matching Richelieu's acquisition criteria will be available and there can be no assurance that the Corporation will be able to make acquisitions at the same pace as in the past.
-However, the fact that the U.S. market is highly fragmented and that acquisitions are smaller sized reduces the inherent financial and operational risks.
+However, the fact that the North American market remains highly fragmented and that acquisitions are generally of limited size reduces the inherent financial and operational risks.